 SRGSTEL Board Members

-Tahereh Aghdasifar is a PhD candidate at the Institute of Liberal Arts at Emory University.
-Her research engages affect, rhythmanalysis and geographies of everyday life to explore the possibilities of Tehran’s bra shops as spaces of women’s homosociality.
+Tahereh Aghdasifar is a PhD candidate in Cultural Studies at the Graduate Institute of Liberal Arts at Emory University.
+Her research engages queer theory, rhythmanalysis, and theories of everyday life to explore the affective possibilities of Tehran’s bra shops as spaces of women’s homosociality, and tracks the impact of neoliberalism on bra shops.
 She is co-founder and director of the Society for Radical Geography, Spatial Theory, and Everyday Life.